Howe Park Wood

 The ponds, including new ones by the car park, support dragonflies and amphibians.
 Howe Park is home to over 200 plant species and is a designated Site of Special Scientific Interest for its diverse wildlife.

-A visit to Howe Park Wood offers fascinating insight into woodland lifecycles.
+A visit to Howe Park Wood offers a fascinating insight into woodland lifecycles.
 To restore traditional wildlife habitats, paths and glades have been opened, trees have been selectively removed, and young oaks and ash have been planted for the future.
 Notable trees include two old crab apples, a grand oak, and tall ash trees near the car park.

 Coppicing, a practice used in the wood, involves cutting plants back to 4-6 inches above ground to encourage regrowth.
 This traditional method rejuvenates plants, removes pests and weak material, and creates a diverse landscape of varying tree ages and heights.
 More details are in the Howe Park Wood Management Plan.